p10tyr/PrestoCoverage/README.md

 **Disclaimer**

 * I made this to help me during my daily work.
-* I am not a "Extensions developer" some things may bot be az they shud beatiful as they should. *doh*
+* I am not an "Extensions developer" somethings may not be as they should beautiful as they should. *doh*
 * There will be bugs!
-* It is not as user friendly as I would want it.. yet.
+* It is not as user friendly as I would want it... yet.
 * It is practical for daily use.
 (Since I use it daily...)